pvaneck/ai-in-nodejs/an-introduction-to-ai-in-node.js/README.md

-# Getting started with AI in Node.js
+# An introduction to AI in Node.js

 This directory contains source code for exercises from the 'Getting Started' tutorial.